Donate

 The specific research finding forming the basis of the dissemination work must have been published in a peer reviewed journal prior to applying to the scheme and must have been funded by their MRC or Medical Research Foundation grant.
 The MRC or Medical Research Foundation funding supporting the research should be acknowledged in the publication.

-To be eligible for funding the applicant should be listed as either the PI or as a Co-investigator on the original grant.
+To be eligible for funding the applicant should be listed as either the PI or as a Co-Investigator on the original MRC or Medical Research Foundation grant forming the basis of the research.

 To assess eligibility, applicants are required to complete a short Expression of Interest application enquiry form.
 Applicants who do not meet the eligibility criteria will not be invited to submit a full application.